The iVote® system operates as follows:

-- The elector applies to use iVote, just as they might apply for a postal vote: The elector can apply
+- The elector registers to use iVote®, just as they might apply for a postal vote: The elector can register

-- The elector is then supplied with an iVote Number that will enable them to access the iVote system and vote:
+- The elector is sent an iVote® Number that will enable them to access the iVote® system and vote:

-- The iVote number is an 8 digit number, which is provided after the Electoral Roll has closed.
+- The iVote® number is sent by SMS, email, post, or can be provided by telephone call as nominated by the elector during registration.
+The iVote® number is an 8 digit number, which is provided after the Electoral Roll has closed.

-- To use iVote the elector needs both the iVote number and the PIN they provided at the time of application.
+- To cast their vote using the iVote® system the elector needs both the iVote® number and the PIN they provided at the time of registration.

-- iVote is WCAG 2.0 Level AA compliant
+- iVote® by Web is WCAG 2.0 Level AA compliant

-- After signing-in the elector is presented with the Legislative Assembly ballot paper for their district
+- They are then presented with the Legislative Assembly ballot paper for their district

 - Then the elector is presented with the Legislative Council ballot paper, unless it is a by-election and not a State General Election.